Raye McCoy vs Teravista: C vs A Across District Lines

 What is Raye McCoy Elementary’s TEA rating?

-Raye McCoy Elementary received an overall C rating with a score of 76 out of 100 from the Texas Education Agency in 2025.
+Raye McCoy Elementary received an overall C rating from the Texas Education Agency in 2025.

 What is Teravista Elementary’s TEA rating?

-Teravista Elementary received an overall A rating with a score of 91 out of 100 from the Texas Education Agency in 2025.
+Teravista Elementary received an overall A rating from the Texas Education Agency in 2025.

 What school district are Raye McCoy and Teravista in?